Skip to main content

 RELEASE

-• No or squiggles or similar - BBj is structured by its keywords (CLASS - CLASSEND, METHOD - METHODEND etc)
+• No braces or squiggles -- BBj uses keyword pairs for structure (CLASS - CLASSEND, METHOD - METHODEND, etc.)

 • No semicolons at the end of lines

 • BBj is a dynamic language.
-Variables can be used without formal declaration, but you can declare variables that are Object-Types
+Variables can be used without formal declaration, though object-type variables can be explicitly declared

-• But references to (Java) Classes retain their case-sensitivity
+• References to Java classes retain their case-sensitivity

 BBj Variables Cheat Sheet